MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

 - The header part (the part that's separated by a pipe) must exist (as stated in the protocol).
 - The following keys in the _Extension_ part must be present in the event:
   - externalId = the Windows event ID
-  - rt = the timestamp of the actual event (make sure it's not the timestamp of the arrival to the SIEM or when it's sent to ATP).
+  - rt = the timestamp of the actual event (make sure it's not the timestamp of the arrival to the SIEM or when it's sent to [!INCLUDE [Product short](includes/product-short.md)]).
 Preferably  in milliseconds accuracy, this is important.
   - cat = the Windows event log name
   - shost = the source host name
   - dhost = the computer receiving the event (the DC in this case)